zac-vh/zac-vh.github.io/_pages/about.md

 - **Entropic measures of nonclassicality**

-Intrinsically non-classical quantum behaviour often relies on a combination of resources whose precise roles are difficult to isolate.
-This direction seeks to define meaningful, operational measures of quantumness—sometimes inspired by resource-theoretic ideas—and to explore entropic approaches, possibly within phase space, as an insightful way to capture the richness and subtlety of quantum behaviour.
+Intrinsically non-classical quantum behavior often relies on a combination of resources whose precise roles are difficult to isolate.
+This direction seeks to define meaningful, operational measures of quantumness—sometimes inspired by resource-theoretic ideas—and to explore entropic approaches, possibly within phase space, as an insightful way to capture the richness and subtlety of quantum behavior.

 - **Information flow in optical interactions**

 Understanding how information propagates through bosonic channels remains a central question in quantum communication, particularly beyond the well-understood Gaussian regime.
-Focusing on elementary optical systems—such as the beam splitter—that already capture the richness of quantum interference, this direction aims to bridge the phase-space and operator representations to clarify the fundamental mechanisms of information flow.
+Focusing on simple yet expressive optical components such as the beam splitter, this direction aims to bridge the phase-space and operator representations to clarify the fundamental mechanisms of quantum information flow.

 <div style="margin-top: 5em;"></div>